xen-project/xen/docs/misc/xen-command-line.markdown

 ### ler (x86)
 > `= <boolean>`

+> Default: false

+This option is intended for debugging purposes only.
+Enable MSR_DEBUGCTL.LBR in hypervisor context to be able to dump the Last Interrupt/Exception To/From record with other registers.

 ### loglvl
 > `= <level>[/<rate-limited level>]` where level is `none | error | warning | info | debug | all`